Multi-GI 5 Reviews: The right probiotic blend for you?

 Rating: 7 / 10

 Convenience in a probiotic depends on things like customer service, subscription options, and dosing simplicity.
-Since many probiotics come in large pills that can be hard to swallow, Multi GI 5 gains points in convenience for being a tasty drink mix.
-Of course, this means it’s a less portable option than capsules would be, and you’ll need more water to take it than you would a few small pills.
-The company recommends mixing it with water or tea before drinking.
+Since many probiotics come in large pills that can be hard to swallow, Multi-GI 5 gains points in convenience for offering a tasty drink mix alternative, which the company recommends mixing with water or tea.
+Of course, a powder is less portable than capsules, and you’ll need more water to take it than you would a few small pills.

-Unify Health's 90-day money-back guarantee also adds a lot to their convenience rating.
-That guarantee allows you to try the product for a few months to see how it works for you, and you'll only be responsible for return shipping if you choose to return it for a full refund.
+Unify Health's 90-day money-back guarantee also adds a lot to its convenience rating.
+That guarantee allows you to try the product for a few months to see how it works for you, and you'll only be responsible for return shipping if you choose to send it back for a full refund.

-Multi GI 5 is one of Unify Health’s marquee products, and it combines minerals and amino acids with a probiotic blend and prebiotic fiber.
+Multi-GI 5 combines minerals and amino acids with a probiotic blend and prebiotic fiber.
 It aims to populate the gut with good bacteria to improve digestion and nutrient absorption, repair perforations in the intestines, and regulate bowel function.
-Its specific probiotic species and genera boast successful trials in maintaining GI health, but Unify Health doesn’t share either the specific strains or quantities of their probiotics, making the efficacy of Multi GI 5 difficult to assess outside anecdotal reporting.
+Its specific probiotic species and genera boast successful trials in maintaining GI health, but Unify Health doesn’t share details about either the specific strains or the quantities of its probiotics, making Multi-GI 5’s efficacy difficult to assess outside of anecdotal reporting.

-Unlike many probiotics in capsule form, Multi GI 5 is a powder mix you use to create a drink.
-That makes it easier to take for anyone who has difficulty swallowing pills.
-It comes in strawberry lemonade flavor, which is the only flavor option at this time.
-Most users seem to appreciate the taste, but it the mix is sweetened with several natural and artificial ingredients, including:
+Unlike many probiotics that are sold only in capsule form, Multi-GI 5 is available as a capsule or as a powder mix — an easier-to-take alternative for anyone who has difficulty swallowing pills.
+The powder comes in Lemon Limeade flavor, which is the only flavor option at this time.
+Most users seem to appreciate the taste, but we should note that it is sweetened with several natural and artificial ingredients, including:

 • Erythritol